-The woodlands to the south of the Pele Tower (Lat 55°13'6"-8'N Long 1°32'-33"W) fall within the land area of the Cresswell Towers static caravan park (owned by Parkdean resorts.
-Planning permission has been given for development of a number of lodge sites.
-The walled garden of the Pele tower is to be included in this space..

-The walled garden of the Pele tower is a kitchen garden of historic significance, has significant recreational value, offers tranquillity and a richness of wildlife.
+- 5.7 The woodlands to the south of the Pele Tower fall within the land area of the Cresswell Towers static caravan park (owned by Parkdean Resorts.
+The walled garden of the Pele tower forms part of the local green space. - 5.8 The walled garden of the Pele tower is a kitchen garden of historic significance, has significant recreational value, offers tranquillity and a richness of wildlife.
 The land immediately around the tower, recently replanted with shrubs and trees, is of similar value to the village.